Uncharted 4: A Thief's End: Accolades

 Following its previews at E3, Uncharted 4 was nominated for numerous awards, including Best PlayStation Game from several gaming publications.
 After its release, the game garnered awards and nominations in a variety of categories with particular praise for its gameplay mechanics, narrative, emotional depth, visual design, and multiplayer.
-At The Game Awards 2016, Uncharted 4 was nominated for eight awards, winning two: Best Narrative and Best Performance for North.
+At the Game Awards 2016, Uncharted 4 was nominated for eight awards, winning two: Best Narrative and Best Performance for North.
 The game received ten nominations at the 20th Annual D.I.C.E.
 Awards and won four, including Adventure Game of the Year and Outstanding Achievement in Story.

-It was nominated for four awards at the 6th Annual New York Video Game Awards and seven at the 17th Annual Game Developers Choice Awards.
+It was nominated for four awards at the 6th Annual New York Game Awards and four at the 17th Annual Game Developers Choice Awards, winning one at each.
 The game won Outstanding Character Animation in a Video Game at the 44th Annie Awards, Outstanding Visual Effects in a Real-Time Project at the 15th Visual Effects Society Awards, and Outstanding Achievement in Videogame Writing at the 67th Writers Guild of America Awards.
 At the 2017 SXSW Gaming Awards, the game won five awards out of eight nominations, including Video Game of the Year, Excellence in Narrative, and Most Memorable Character.
 The game received eight nominations at the 13th British Academy Games Awards, ultimately winning Best Game.